 (4) Any other federal or state statutory retirement program to which the university has made employer contributions.

-3. Employment of Temporary or Seasonal Employees
+3. Employment of Temporary Employees

 a.
 It is the responsibility of the employing department to recruit qualified applicants to fill the temporary staff positions listed below:

 (1) Temporary Worker — Positions created for less than 60 days relative to the

 needs of the institution.

 (2) Game Worker — Temporary Positions created for seasonal support or on an intermittent basis to support athletic events and/or entertainment venues.

 (3) Outside Sales — Positions created to specifically focus on increasing sales in printed media.

 b.
 Individuals employed as temporary workers are subject to the following:

 (1) Exemption Status — Temporary workers are non-exempt and will be required to report hours worked and are subject to overtime payments should they work more than 40 hours in a week.
 Temporary workers are not eligible to receive compensatory time.

 (2) Appointment Duration — An individual classified as a temporary employee may not be employed in that position for more than 60 days.
 Appointments that exceed this limit should be considered for part-time positions.